CCIP Level II (Previously Advanced CCIP)

 Marquette University, Milwaukee, WI

-Program participants must complete prerequisites including completion of a CCIP Level II Participant Dossier, a series of three online professionalism modules, and review of four articles, in addition to completing a live 2-day program with an Assessment component.
+Program participants must complete prerequisites including completion of a CCIP Level II Online Registration, a series of three online professionalism modules, and review four articles, in addition to completing a live 2-day program with an Assessment component.
 Successful completion of the course provides credentialed CIs with 1.7 CEUs and the APTA CCIP Level II credential.
 Clinicians from other health care professions who complete CCIP Level II are eligible to receive 1.3 CEUs, but would not be awarded the Level II CI Credential.

 For more information, please read the overview below.